Home Home

 Samurai swords bare the signature of their maker on their tang.
 However, the only swords that were signed were those that met the standards of the maker.
 Therefore, it is possible to have two blades made by the same person and yet have one that is not signed.

 The collector must be aware that signature forgeries have been going on since the early days of sword making.
-Lesser known sword makers would copy the signature of more famous craftmen and chisel it on a sword.
+Lesser known swordsmiths would copy the signature of more famous craftmen and chisel it on a sword.
 The fact that a signature is old does not necessarily mean that it was made by a famous master.
+Other characteristics of the blade will dictate if the signature is real or not.

 Unlike the blade the tang was never polished.
 As a last step in the sword making process, the master would draw a pattern of lines on the tang and then chisel the inscriptions on it.
 The collector should never clean the tang of a sword because it contains a great deal of information regarding the age of the blade and authenticity of the signature.

 The handguard of the Samurai sword is known as the Tsuba.
-It is of metal construction. the shape of the Tsuba is either round or rectangular.
+It is of metal construction. the shape of the Tsuba is normally round or rectangular.
+However, some masters created shapes that are not easily categorized into those two shapes.
 The main purpose of the Tsuba is to protect the hand of the warrior from the incoming strike of another weapon.

 Tsubas can be very plain in design, as they were in most of the mass-produced Samurai swords during WWII or highly ornate.
 True master pieces, as they are when they are manufactured by artisans.